theisaachome/java-interview-questions/Java_Star_Pattern.md

 }
 ```

-### Example 3: Program to print half pyramid using alphabets
+### Example 3: Program to print half pyramid using f

 ```
 A